War from the Ground Up

 War from the Ground Up: Twenty-First Century Combat as Politics is a 2012 book on war and military strategy written by Emile Simpson, a former British Army officer.
-The book analyzes the War in Afghanistan (2001–present) in terms of Carl von Clausewitz's theory of war, arguing that modern counter-insurgencies have more in common with domestic political struggles than the traditional state-on-state conflicts described by Clausewitz.
+The book analyzes the War in Afghanistan (2001–2021) in terms of Carl von Clausewitz's theory of war, arguing that modern counter-insurgencies have more in common with domestic political struggles than the traditional state-on-state conflicts described by Clausewitz.
 The book was favorably reviewed by Michael Howard, a prominent military historian, among others.

 Background

 Much of War from the Ground Up is an analysis of the 2001–present War in Afghanistan, based on the author's personal experience.
 Simpson studied history at Jesus College, Oxford under Niall Ferguson before attending the Royal Military Academy Sandhurst and receiving his commission as an officer in the Royal Gurkha Rifles.
 Simpson deployed to Afghanistan three times, retiring from the Army in 2012.